Skip to main content

 How long does probate take in Tennessee?

 We complete all substantive work in 4-6 months for simple estates.
 Tennessee law requires a 4-month creditor claim period, which sets the minimum timeline.
-While we can handle everything in 4-6 months, Tennessee law requires that the estate cannot be formally closed with the court until at least one year from the date of death.
-With efficient handling and no complications, we move straightforward probate along as quickly as possible.
-Complex estates with property sales, tax complications, or fighting siblings take longer.
+The estate cannot be formally closed with the court until at least one year from the date of death, but we move straightforward cases along as quickly as possible.
+Complex estates take longer.

 Can I sell my parents' house without probating the estate?

-No, you cannot sell inherited real estate without clear title.
-If the property is still in your deceased parent's name, you must complete probate (or use another legal transfer method) before selling.
-Title companies and buyers require proper legal transfer of ownership.
-We can help you complete the process efficiently so you can sell the property.
+No. If the property is still in your deceased parent's name, you must complete probate (or use another legal transfer method) before selling.
+Title companies require proper legal transfer of ownership.
+We can help you complete the process efficiently.

 What if my parent died without a will?

 Tennessee intestacy laws determine who inherits.
 Generally, your spouse gets everything if there are no children, or shares with children if there are.
 If no spouse or children, it goes to parents, then siblings, then more distant relatives.
-The probate process is similar to having a will but requires court appointment as administrator and involves slightly more court supervision.
-We'll walk you through exactly how Tennessee law applies to your family situation.
+The process requires court appointment as administrator and involves slightly more oversight.

 Do all assets go through probate in Tennessee?

-No. Assets with beneficiary designations bypass probate: life insurance, retirement accounts (401k, IRA), payable-on-death bank accounts, and transfer-on-death investment accounts.
-Jointly owned property with right of survivorship passes directly to the surviving owner.
-These assets transfer automatically without court involvement.
+No. Life insurance, retirement accounts, payable-on-death bank accounts, and jointly owned property with right of survivorship all bypass probate.
 Only assets titled solely in the deceased person's name without beneficiary designations go through probate.

 How can we avoid probate?